bhikeshkhute/Autoscaling-on-aws-using-terraform/README.md

     ```
     awsconfigure
     ```
-      AWS Access Key ID - <paste your access key which was copied earlier>
+      AWS Access Key ID - !<paste your access key which was copied earlier in step 2>!

-      AWS Secret Access Key - <paste your secret key>
+      AWS Secret Access Key - !<paste your secret key created in step 2>!

       Default region name - ap-south-1